DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-In regard to claims 1, 5 and 7, Packard discloses a contact lens disinfecting solution formed by dissolving a solid composition with tap water comprising: hydrogen peroxide (formed in the created solution from a precursor; see lines 4-31 of page 4) and at least one of an organic acid and a salt thereof (an acid such as citric or malic acid which are organic carboxylic acids; see lines 4-10 of page 6).
+In regard to claims 1, 7 and 21, Packard discloses a contact lens disinfecting solution formed by dissolving a solid composition with a main component of tap water comprising: hydrogen peroxide (formed in the created solution from a precursor; see lines 4-31 of page 4) and at least one of a carboxylic acid and a salt thereof (an acid such as citric or malic acid which are organic carboxylic acids of the recited composition; see lines 4-10 of page 6) which comprises a hydroxyl group and a carboxyl group that are bonded to one carbon atom.

 In regard to claim 2, Packard discloses wherein the contact lens disinfecting solution has a pH of from 6 to 8 (5.5 to 8.0 or 6.0 to 7.5).
 See lines 4-7 of page 6.